pontjho/ngpager/README.md

 # NgPager
 **ng-pager** is a pagination directive for your angular application.
 The directive is only dependent on AngularJs and has no dependencies on JQuery.
-By default you can use Bootstrap for the styling or use your own stylesheet.
+For styling, you may use the supplied stylesheet, bootstrap or your own stylesheet.

-## Todo

-* Generate a Bootstrap derived stylesheet with only paging specific style elements.

 ## Demo